jakebathman/tailwindcss-uk-docs/source/docs/configuration.blade.md

 }
 ```

-Learn more about the default theme and how to customize it in the [theme configuration guide](/docs/theme).
+Learn more about the default theme and how to customise it in the [theme configuration guide](/docs/theme).

 ## Variants